-Use the Part Tagging function in CET Designer to add area tags to articles in the drawing, thus categorizing them.
+Use the Part Tagging function in CET to add area tags to articles in the drawing, thus categorizing them.
 Tags can be used for identifying areas such as floors or departments, and your categories are shown as individual items in the Calculation dialog.
 This enables you to view separate price information for certain tags.

 To add tags and create categories, follow the steps below:

 - From the Tools menu, select Part Tagging.
 The Part Tagging dialog box opens:

 - Select one of the existing Tag categories and add New tag (as many as needed) within that category.
 If necessary, additional Categories (with New tags in them) can also be added.
 The list of categories and tags in the Part Tagging dialog can be adjusted by moving lines with the Move up and Move down buttons.